 The most surprising feature is split-screen support for up to four players - something lacking on the Dreamcast.
 The three and four-player modes are definitely sluggish but better than nothing.
 I just wish the game didn't abruptly end when the winner crossed the finish line.
 With three or four players, knowing who comes in second is kind of a big deal!
 I wouldn't buy Hydro Thunder for its multiplayer alone, but N64 fans craving pure arcade fun won't be disappointed. © Copyright 2016 The Video Game Critic.

-I was hoping the driving stages might redeem this game, but they have problems of their own.
-I enjoyed the rollercoaster feel of the minecart ride, but in the jeep I found myself driving up the side of a mountain before becoming suspended in some blue alternate universe.
-As buggy as it is infuriating, Indiana Jones and the Infernal Machine is for collectors only. © Copyright 2009 The Video Game Critic.
+I was hoping the driving stages might be a bright spot but they have problems of their own.
+I enjoyed the rollercoaster feel of the minecart ride, but while driving a jeep up a mountain I suddenly found myself suspended in some blue alternate universe.
+More infuriating than infernal, this buggy Indiana Jones adventure is for collectors only. © Copyright 2009 The Video Game Critic.

 The manual explained heel lifts, feints, and loop shots, but frankly we just wanted to know how to kick the freaking ball!
 Eventually we figured out that A is pass and B is shoot.
 Why the [expletive] didn't they just say so?
 The problem with having four players on one team is that each has a slightly different symbol of the same color.
 Especially from a side angle view these pixelated icons are hard to tell apart.
 I couldn't locate my player half the time and the flashing radar display wasn't much help.